 The whole thing can turn into an ugly debate, which I can’t stand.
 Folks bat around bible verses like they are badminton birdies and lob them into the eyes of any who don’t agree with them.
 I don’t care how you dice it, if you are getting nasty, Christ is no longer present in the argument.

-I’ve already read one person who said that all tracts are thrown away and that those who participate are practicing another religion.
+I’ve already read from one person who said that all tracts are thrown away and that those who participate are practicing another religion.
 I can testify that all tracts are in fact, not thrown away.
 I have a friend who accepted Christ because of a tract she received as a kid!

 We do participate in Halloween to a degree.
 We get dressed up.
 We trick-or-treat our little neighborhood, and then we head to the church for the Harvest Party.
 We do not do scary costumes or decorations.
 The focus is on fun.